wevbarker/wevbarker.github.io/thesis.md

 MSci research project
 </h2>
 <p>
-In Part III of the NST, there is a baby research project.
+In Part III of the NST, there is a baby research project, which I did under Prof. Emilio Artacho at the Cavendish Theory of Condensed Matter Group.
+I'm afraid I only have a scanned copy of mine due to bit rot.
 If you want a PDF, you can <a href="/assets/papers/masters.pdf" download><button type="button">download my MSci project</button></a>
 </p>
 <p>